SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAStreamedResponse.class/README.md

-A WAStreamResponse is a WAResponse that directly writes to the response stream.
-This can be used to implement HTTP response streaming.
+A WAStreamedResponse is a HTTP response that directly writes to an external write stream.
+This response class is used to implement efficient HTTP response streaming, as it can directly write do the socket while content is still generated.

 Instance Variables
-	writtenHeaders:		<Boolean>

-writtenHeaders
-	- whether the HTTP headers where alread written on the stream
+	committed:		<Boolean>	Whether the status and header was written to the stream.
+	externalStream:		<WriteStream>	The external stream to write to.